Quantum Field Theory in de Sitter Universe: Ambient Space Formalism: Massless quantum field theory

 The spinor field $j=p=\frac{1}{2}$ satisfies the above conditions $(1)$ and $(2)$ \cite{bagamota}.
 This massless spinor field was previously introduced in \cite{tak,bagamota} and can simply be considered as the limiting case of the massive spinor field by replacing $(\nu\longrightarrow 0)$ \cite{ta97,bagamota}.
 The massless field with $j=p\geq 3$ cannot be visualized in the ambient space formalism since the homogeneity degree of plane wave becomes positive (\ref{hdllp}), (\ref{hdmjd}) and the plane wave is infinite for the large values of $x$ (\ref{pws2i}).
 Additionally, the mass parameter associated with these fields has an imaginary value.

 Three important cases are considered here, namely, $j=p=1, \frac{3}{2}$ and $2$.
 But for these cases, one encounters the gauge invariance which means the field operator does not satisfy the divergenceless condition and fixing the gauge becomes mandatory.
 For $j=p=1, \frac{3}{2}$, one can construct the field operators that satisfy the above conditions $(1)'$ and $(2)$ \cite{gagarota,fatata,fahuqere}.
-For $j=p=2$, a rank-$2$ symmetric tensor field can be quantized, which during the procedure, the conformal invariance will be broken.
+For $j=p=2$, a rank-$2$ symmetric tensor field can be quantized but the theory is not the conformal invariant.
 Therefore, to preserve the dS and the conformal covariants simultaneously for $j=p=2$ case, one must use a rank-$3$ mixed symmetry tensor field \cite{tata}.
 In what follows, a brief review of quantization of these massless fields will be presented.